Azure/autorest.typescript/packages/autorest.typescript/docs/overview.md

       - tsconfig
       - api-extractor.json

-2.  clientContextFileGenerator.ts

-    - This generator is responsible for generating the clientContext file for a library
-    - In the generated class all the Client level parameters are set as properties on this class
-      - The generated class extends `coreHttp.Service` client

-3.  clientFileGenerator.cs
+2.  clientFileGenerator.cs

     - This generator is responsible for generating the ClientClass file for a library
     - The generated class is the main entry point of the library, whcih is instantiated by consumers to access the operations
-    - The generated class extends the generated ClientContext class
+    - The generated class extends the generated Client class
     - The generated class has each operation group as property, form which consumers can access each operation

       - There are also operations that don't belong to any operation group and belong to the clientFileGenerator